nojronatron/nojronatron.github.io/continuing-education/aws-django-postgres-learnings.md

 Config Settings:

 - See `manage.py` for what settings it will rely on.
-- Declare the app and settings.py file using `os.environ.setdefault("DJANGO_SETTINGS_MODULE", {sitename.settings})` to point to a a specific settings file.
+- Declare the app and settings.py file using `os.environ.setdefault("DJANGO_SETTINGS_MODULE", {sitename.settings})` to point to a specific settings file.
 The default is "mysite.settings".

 Create Models: